ioanniskousis/HTML-Capstone/README.md

 - 3. The details page shows a table on the top with information about the location, the type and available facilities of the house.
 Follows a link to More Details and a location map of the House

-- 4. Photo Gallery page shows a table on the left with the real-estate firm and information about the location, the type and available facilities of the house.
+- 4. Photo Gallery page is accessed from the button View More Details in the details page and shows a table on the left with the real-estate firm and information about the location, the type and available facilities of the house.
 On the right side stands a scrolling list of pictures with description in a few paragraphs.
 The results page can be accessed by the first of the four right-side buttons on the navigator